johnfanv2/LenovoLegionLinux/README.md

 # Change current profile (AS ROOT): available modes quiet, balanced, performance
 echo balanced > /sys/firmware/acpi/platform_profile
 ```

+### Enable or disable the mini fan curve
+If the laptop stays cool for a longer time, it will enable the "mini fan curve", a special fan curve with only a few points.
+It will usually spin the fans.
+You can enable or disable that.
+If you want to use your configured fan curve in any case, disable it.

+With the GUI, the mini fan curve is enabled/disabled by checking/unchecking the box `Minifancurve if cold` and pressing `Apply to HW`.

+### Lock and Unlock the Fan Controller and Fan Speed

+You can lock the current fan speed.
+If it is locked, the fan speed will stays constant and does not react to temperature changes.
+You might want to lock the fan at a high speed during a game.
+I would not recommend keeping it locked all the time.
+If your fan controller gets locked accidentally, e.g. by Windows tools, you can unlock it.
+A locked fan controller might be the reason for a non-working fan control.
+If the fan controller is locked, the additional temperature sensors are not updated anymore and also stay constant.

+With the GUI, the fan controller is locked by checking the box `Lock fan controller` and pressing `Apply to HW`.

+### Set Battery Conservation Mode to Prolong Battery Life when AC is plugged in
+You can enable battery conservation mode.
+When conservation mode is enabled, the constant charging of the battery is disabled when the AC (charger) is plugged in.
+It will try to keep your battery state of charge at around 50%.
+This is said to prolong the battery life.

+With the GUI, the battery conservation is enabled by checking the box `Battery conservation` (changes should apply immediately).

+### Toggle Fn lock to use special functions on F1-F12 keys without pressing Fn key
+You can lock the Fn keys.
+You can do it by pressing Fn+Esc.
+This should also toggle the light in the Esc key (if available in your model).
+If enabled, the special functions, e.g. increase sound volume on F3, is triggered without pressing Fn.

+With the GUI, the Fn-lock is enabled/disabled by checking/unchecking the box `Fn Lock` (changes should apply immediately).

+### Enable/Disable Touch Pad
+You can enable or disable the touch pad.
+You can do it by pressing Fn+F10 (or similar).

+With the GUI, the touch pad is enabled/disabled by checking/unchecking the box `Touch Pad Enabled` (changes should apply immediately).

 ## Known Bugs
 Some bugs cannot be fixed due to the firmware in the hardware: